 Alongside Laura’s practise, she has developed and led her nature inspired art workshops for The Garden Museum, Hackney Arts Charity, Hospital Rooms and Great Ormond Street Hospital.
 Laura has created and led nature inspired art workshops in primary schools, for ages 3-11.

-Laura’s mission is to create art that feels good, but also to enable others to create art through simple accessible ways, to improve their wellbeing and mental health.
+Laura creates art that is emotive, exploring feelings of anxiety, peace, love, grief, certainty and uncertainty , hope and joy.
+Laura’s mission is to enable others to create art through simple accessible ways, to improve their wellbeing and mental health.

-Laura is currently developing a series of accessible art workshops for mothers to help explore emotions throughout motherhood, and improve their wellbeing and mental health, after she herself experienced maternal mental health issues.
-Alongside support from the NHS, she found that the simple, meditative use of mark making helped and is now working on delivering workshops in the borough of Waltham Forest.
+Laura is currently developing a series of accessible art workshops for mothers to help explore emotions throughout motherhood, and improve their wellbeing and mental health.